doubt72/loki/README.md

 * `body`: only legal in templates, will include the page body (this is required somewhere in the template for it to function)

+* `page`: the current page object; this can be used to access values set in metadata.
+For example `{page.id}` would insert the value of the current page's `id` into the body.

+* `site`: same as above, only for global site values.

 * `include(<partial>)`: includes another file from the components directory